Come Together at Temple Sinai

 Members’ dependent children under 26 are included in the family contribution.

-In addition to your fair-share contribution, the following items apply:
+In addition to your fair-share contribution, the following items will be included in your annual renewal total:

 The URJ charge is calculated at 12% of the basic membership contribution plus $10 per family unit to support Camp George, our Canadian Reform camp.

-A levy based on 10% of your membership contribution will be added to your statement.
-This levy will help to defray upgrades to our security infrastructure, additional costs of health safety measures, and to maintain an acceptable level of security around our building throughout the year.
+A levy of 10% of your membership contribution will be added to your renewal total.
+This levy will help to defray the cost of upgrades to our security infrastructure, additional costs of health safety measures, and to maintain an appropriate level of security around our building throughout the year.

 The following items are voluntary:

-If your means allow, please consider a gift to our Annual Campaign for Tzedakah and help all our family feel part of our community.
-If you wish to make a gift of securities, Israel bonds, through your fund at the Jewish Foundation or your family foundation, please contact Ann Rosenfield at ann@templesinai.net or 416.487.4161.
+Please consider a gift to our Annual Campaign for Tzedakah to support Temple’s vision of providing an inclusive and welcoming spiritual home for everyone.
+If you wish to make a gift through cheque, securities, Israel bonds, your fund at the Jewish Foundation or your family foundation, please contact Ann Rosenfield at ann@templesinai.net or 416.487.4161.

 *Yizkor Service